John Agard’s poem ‘Half-caste’ is a poem that is, in a majority, filled with the speaker responding to being called half-caste.

 ‘Acquainted with the Night’ by Robert Frost is a personal poem that deals with themes of depression.
 It’s told, perhaps, from the poet’s own perspective.

 ‘Ozymandias’ is about the nature of power.
-It is an important piece that features how a great ruler like Ozymandias and his legacy was buried in the pages of history.
+It is an important piece that features how a great ruler like Ozymandias, and his legacy, was prone to impermanence and decay.

 ‘Courage’ by Anne Sexton conveys the different ways in which a person can show courage, ranging from the seemingly insignificant to the much more heroic.